FMJansen/fmjansen.com/_posts/2024-05-14-mail-macos-remote-content.md

 ![The macOS Mail settings with the Privacy tab activated.
 Protect Mail Activity is unchecked, ‘Hide IP Address’ and ‘Block All Remote Content’ are checked.](/static/img/macos-mail-privacy-settings.png)

-Hope this helps anyone looking for the ‘Load remote content’ option to no avail.
+Hope this helps anyone look for the ‘Load remote content’ option to no avail.